Home

 Satellite composite of the Tongue of the Ocean and its odd bulb.

+juncture and flight level is not that it is such deep water but that it starts so precipitously (a geologic sight essentially only found so often in the Bahamas) and that this depth is accentuated by the surrounding shallows which are so shallow the ripples on the sandy bottom often appear as vast sand dunes.
+Another satellite photo (left) highlights the drop off.
+The Tongue truly looks like it should be on another world.
+Strange geography, outback locality, nearby to exotic locales and amidst modern travel.
+Mix this with the legends, facts, and hearsay of the many missing ships and planes, and the mythos of the Triangle is no greater than right here.
 It was along this route, at night and traveling in the opposite direction that some 30 years ago pilot Chuck Wakely, flying a plane for Sunline Aviation, claimed his plane started to glow iridescent green, his compass to spin, and his controls became sluggish and unresponsive.
 Wakely survived.
 Nearing Bimini the glowing phenomenon faded away and his flight controls returned to normal, though he was now off course.

+In the daytime, such a story seems fabulous.
+But at night it would be easy to imagine mysterious phenomena over the dark moonlit ocean and deserted shores, with only the distant twinkle of little Morgan’s Bluff.
 Patches of the famous “glowing waters” of the Bahamas may come into view.
 They were the last lights visible on the Earth to the astronauts of Apollo 12.
-They Glowing waters2may be a number of things: marl stirred up by fish or an indication of stresses in the bedrock (they have a large sulfur content.)
+They may be a number of things: marl stirred up by fish or an indication of stresses in the bedrock (they have a large sulfur content.)
 They vent up from the bottom and float on the surface not unlike wisps of clouds in the sky.
+They remind us of how mysterious this shallow bank is, and thus they instill in us that feeling of isolation that comes with being far from the daily routine of our life.

 Fort Pincastle